 Frank worked as a machine repairman and was an active union leader at both Norton's Laboratory and Harrison's Radiator.
 He was married for 62 years to the late Rose (Vitone) Sposito who passed away August 10, 2012.
 Frank enjoyed golf, bowling, bocce, owned and trained harness horses and playing pinochle.
 He was a member of the Lockport Sunrise Optimist Club and a life member of the Disabled American veterans.

-Frank was the brother-in-law of Marge Sposito, Martha Alexander, Jane Sposito, Joan (Brian) White, Kay Sposito, Theresa Buczkowski, Frances Golanka, Anna Curie and the late Rose, Nellie, Sam, Christ, David, William and Daniel; and also several nieces and nephews including, Christ (Mary) Sposito, Robert (Sharon) Sposito, Brian Reed, Wanda (Dennis) Kazinski, Brenda Brown, Alice Polasky, Marge Sposito, Francine (Dan) McCarthy, Louann Enzinna and Marge Parsons and many others.
+Frank was the brother of Marge Sposito, Martha Alexander, Jane Sposito, Joan (Brian) White and Mrs. William Sposito and the late Rose, Nellie, Sam, Christ, David, and William; and also several nieces and nephews including, Christ (Mary) Sposito, Robert (Sharon) Sposito, Brian Reed, Wanda (Dennis) Kazinski, Brenda Brown, Alice Polasky, Marge Sposito, Francine (Dan) McCarthy, Louann Enzinna and Marge Parsons and many others.

 There will be no prior visitation.
 Relatives and friends are invited to a memorial service on Saturday, February 16th at 2 PM in Prudden & Kandt Funeral Home, 242 Genesee St., Lockport.
 Donations to Niagara Hospice, 4675 Sunset Dr., Lockport, NY 14094 would be appreciated.